Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Hinge disorder

-{\it Hinge disorder. ---} As long as the bulk density of states vanishes at the nodal point, zero-energy hinge arcs are robust to weak disorder \cite{szabo2020,zhang2021}.
+As long as the bulk density of states vanishes at the nodal point, zero-energy hinge arcs are robust to weak disorder \cite{szabo2020,zhang2021}.
 However, potential disorder may broaden a flat hinge arc, even if it respects the tenfold-way symmetries ${\cal T}$, ${\cal P}$, and ${\cal C}$ (if applicable).
 Such local hybridization of hinge states is absent, however, if the hinge states are protected by a chiral antisymmetry ${\cal C}$ and all hinge states have the same ${\cal C}$-parity.
 This is the case for our example \eqref{eq:H_AIII_My+}.
 If the hinge states appear in pairs with opposite ${\cal C}$-parity or if they are not pinned to zero energy by an antisymmetry ${\cal C}$, no such protection exists.
 In our examples \eqref{eq:H_DIII_M--} and \eqref{eq:H_DIII_Rz-+}, the zero-energy hinge states appear in Kramers pairs with opposite ${\cal C}$-parity, allowing them to hybridize.
-For type (iii), the hinge states are chiral or helical Majorana modes, which are prohibited from localization by disorder.
+For type (iii), the hinge states are chiral or helical Majorana modes, which are prohibited from localization by disorder, although away from zero energy disorder may cause chiral or helical hinge states to hybridize with bulk states.
+A detailed discussion on the effect of hinge disorder for each example discussed in this manuscript can be found in App.\ \ref{app:dis}.